Covid19OutputJapan/Covid19OutputJapan.github.io/chiba_latest.md

 summary:
 ---

-{% assign fig_loc = "./archives/20210330/Figures/Chiba/" %}
+{% assign fig_loc = "./archives/20210406/Figures/Chiba/" %}

-## Last update on March 30, 2021
+## Last update on April 6, 2021
-** Based on the data available as of March 28, 2021.
+** Based on the data available as of April 4, 2021.
 Click to enlarge each image.

 {% include link_to_code.html %}